 - 1. Remove the propane tank cover. - 2.
 Close the supply valve on the empty tank.
-Switch the tank selector knob on the auto-switchover to the full tank. - 3.
+Switch the tank changeover lever on the autoswitchover to the full tank. - 3.
 Disconnect the green quick-disconnect fitting from the tank service valve.
 Turn counterclockwise to loosen.
 No tools should be required for this operation. - 4.
 Be sure the plastic protective cap is clean and install it over the tank valve outlet.
 This will help protect the valve fitting threads and will prevent contamination or debris from entering the valve during transportation to a propane service facility. - 5.
 Loosen the wing nut on the threaded rod.
 It should be loosened just enough to allow the hold down bracket to clear the empty tank. - 6.
 Remove the empty tank and have it filled.
 (Do not move the RV with the empty tank removed and the hold down bracket loose). - 7.
 Reverse the procedure to replace tank.

-- Never check for leaks with an open flame. - Do not check copper and brass plumbing lines and fittings for leaks using ammoniated or chlorinated household type detergents.
+- Never check for leaks with an open flame. - Do not check copper tubing and brass fittings for leaks using ammoniated or chlorinated household type detergents.
 These chemicals can cause cracks to form on copper and brass. - If the leak cannot be located, take your RV to a propane service representative.